 Winter is the perfect time to grab a pair of skates and hit the ice at the Mid-South Ice House in Olive Branch, Mississippi.
 Book a birthday party or skate with Santa and the Ice House's very own polar bear, “Crush.”
 Or skip the skates and sit by the cozy fireplace with a mug of hot cocoa and enjoy their free WiFi.
 Check for open public skate dates or make reservations!

 Winter might seem like an unusual time for a beach vacation, but the off-season is the perfect time to visit the Mississippi Gulf Coast.
 Try the Inn at Ocean Springs for a cozy suite located in the heart of historic downtown Ocean Springs!
 You'll enjoy nearby shopping and local restaurants as you relax in this charming beachside community.
 Per NOAA averages, temperatures on the Gulf Coast are in the early 60s during January and February.
 You might not need to pack a swimsuit, but our mild weather is perfect for escaping snow shovels and window scrapers for a while.

 Nothing says culture and class like a night at the opera.
-The Mississippi Opera Association has been offering quality productions since 1945, and each season runs annually from late fall into early spring.
+The Opera Mississippi has been offering quality productions since 1945, and each season runs annually from late fall into early spring.
 Even if you're not an opera aficionado, you'll love the grandiose drama, sets, and music.
-If it's your first time, Mississippi Opera's website offers tips to help you feel comfortable and enjoy your experience.
+If it's your first time, Opera Mississippi's website offers tips to help you feel comfortable and enjoy your experience.